sapientpro/nestjs-graphql-eager-load/README.md

 ```

 ### GraphQL context

-If you need to use context in your constraint function you can use fourth argument in your constraint function.
+If you need to use context in your constraint function, you can use the fourth argument in your constraint function.

 ```typescript
 @EagerLoad({
   comments: (builder, {}, args, context) => {